 Specialized program courses are offered on the West Campus and may not be offered every session.

-Once you complete your A.S. degree in Diagnostic Medical Sonography, you can continue at Valencia to earn your Bachelor’s degree in Radiologic and Imaging Sciences or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography, Leadership in Healthcare or Magnetic Resonance Imaging (MRI).
-With additional education at the bachelor’s level and professional experience, you will enhance your skills and have more career options available.
+Upon earning the A.S. degree in Diagnostic Medical Sonography, eligible applicants can continue at Valencia to complete the Bachelor’s degree in Radiologic and Imaging Sciences or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography, Leadership in Healthcare or Magnetic Resonance Imaging (MRI).
+Additional education at the bachelor’s level and professional experience can enhance skills and create more career options.